medjabir/commerce-pwa-studio/src/pages/api/peregrine/targets/index.md

 - be implemented in a separate file from the build-time Target code
 - be accessible in frontend code via an `import`
 - be a valid ES Module
-- export one default function that implements the same interface, i.e. it receives the original talon function as its parameter and must return a new talon function
+- export one default function that implements the target talon's interface, i.e. it receives the original talon function as its parameter and must return a new talon function with the same function interface

 Extensions which use wrapper modules _must_ also intercept the [Buildpack `specialFeatures` target][] and set the feature flag `esModule: true`.